ptrsym/AssignmentTwo/AssignmentTwo/readme.md

 investigated how entity relationships are retrieved from the context realised I would get a runtime error from intialising an empty collection on first launch so added a conditional to the add new place button

+27/05/23
+built extensions for coredata setters and getters for validation fixed detailview flow and implemented forms after some research, struggled with errors placing if/else statements within the form fixed minor errors in relation to entity relationship name changes

 ### Video 1

 ## Milestone 2